IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 	* Two waits matched for same FunctionState
 	* First wait closed but new request come before create new one
 	* Update pushed methods calls counter
-* Validate waits
-	* Wait same wait twice in group is not valid
-	* Wait name can't duplicate in same method

 * Track code changes
 	* GUID for methods for easy track